m5stack/m5-docs/docs/en/unit/cardkb.md

 **CardKB** is a unit with an implemented full-featured QWERTY keyboard.
 Consider that you want make some cool stuff that require keyboard typing and interaction, but M5 core by itself only has 3 buttons, what can you do? introducing CardKB, the flexible and powerful keyboard unit.

 CardKB also can achieve button combination (Sym+Key, Shift+Key, Fn+Key) and output richer key value.
-This unit communicates with M5Core through GROVE A port (IIC interface).
+This unit communicates with M5Core through GROVE A port (I2C interface).
 The default Address is 0x5F.

 **1. Button combination description:**